 O cervicalis has been associated with fistulous withers, poll evil, dermatitis, and uveitis in horses.
-However, because large numbers of the parasite are common in horses without these diseases, there is some debate about its role in the pathogenesis of these conditions.
+However, because O cervicalis in large numbers is common in horses without these diseases, there is some debate about its role in the pathogenesis of these conditions.

 Adults in the ligamentum nuchae induce inflammatory reactions ranging from acute edematous necrosis to chronic granulomatous changes, resulting in marked fibrosis and mineralization.
 Mineralized nodules are more common in older horses.
 Although lesions are found in these areas, presumably associated with dead parasites, it is generally agreed that fistulous withers and poll evil are not caused by O cervicalis infections.

 Microfilariae concentrate in the skin of the ventral midline.
 Large numbers can be found in horses without dermatitis as well as in horses with dermatitis of the face, neck, chest, withers, forelegs, and abdomen.
 These lesions may be pruritic and often include areas of scale, crusts, ulceration, alopecia, and depigmentation.
 The dermatitis may be associated with an immunologic reaction to dead and dying microfilariae.
 Although the pathogenesis of these lesions is unclear, treatment with microfilaricidal drugs may result in dramatic improvement.
 Allergic reactions to the bites of small flies may produce similar lesions or exacerbate microfilaria-associated dermatitis.
 Thus, diagnosis of Onchocerca-associated dermatitis may be based on responsiveness to microfilaricidal treatment.

 Microfilariae also accumulate in the eyes of horses, but not all agree that a clear association has been made between microfilariae and equine uveitis (see Equine Recurrent Uveitis) or other ocular lesions in horses.